nikp123/xava/README.md

 ### Output modes

-GAVA supports outputing as a X11 window, SDL2 and WINAPI.
+XAVA supports outputing as a X11 window, SDL2 and WINAPI.

 ### OpenGL

-To run GAVA in OpenGL:
+To run XAVA in OpenGL:

 	opengl = true